How to Fix the Issue of an SSD Not Showing Up in Windows

 Opening Disk Management

-2. Check that your SSD drive is initialized.
-If not, right-click the SSD and select Initialize Disk.
+2. If your SSD is not initialized, right-click it and select Initialize Disk.

-3. Right-click the Unallocated space on the drive and choose New Simple Volume to start the partitioning process.
+3. Right-click the Unallocated space and choose New Simple Volume to begin partitioning.

 Creating New Simple Volume